chef/chef/docs/dev/design_documents/deprecations_in_resources.md

 ### deprecated method for properties

 This new option for properties will let authors communicate to consumers that an individual property is going away in the future.
-Right now we rely on readme or changelog entries, which are not a very effective way to communicate to consumers.
-This method will accept a string which becomes the warning message.
+Right now, we rely on readme or changelog entries, which are not a very effective way to communicate to consumers.
+This method will accept a string, which becomes the warning message.

 #### Example